 Futures pointed to a slightly lower open for the S&P 500, which has already chalked up its longest losing streak in five years and is just one more session away from its worst run since 2008.

-Asian shares lost some ground overnight while better-than-expected earnings results lifted European stock markets slightly.
-The broader picture though was weak, with the MSCI world equity index, which tracks shares in 46 countries, languishing close to a four-month month.
+Asian shares lost some ground overnight while better-than-expected earnings results lifted European stock markets slightly. , the broader picture was weak, with the MSCI world equity index, which tracks shares in 46 countries, languishing close to a four-month month.

-Tokyo was on holiday, which was likely just as well as the Nikkei would have been hurt by the rising yen.
+Tokyo was on holiday, which was likely just as well as the rising yen would have hurt the Nikkei.

 While some polls put Trump ahead on Tuesday, an average of polls compiled by the RealClearPolitics website showed Clinton retaining a slight lead.
 A Reuters/Ipsos daily tracking poll released late on Wednesday showed Clinton ahead by 6 percentage points among likely voters.